|

 1. Shaking draws and maintains attention to the sign

 2. The sign can be shaken in such a way as to take on a "motherese" quality.
 Which is to say, a mother saying "I love you" to her baby has a much different meaning than a 21-year old boy saying "I love you" to his 21-year-old girl friend.
 Thus the shaking can be a way of saying, "I love you, in a brotherly sort of way."
+3. The shaking movement can be used to make the sign suitable for "leave taking."
+Just as Hearing people raise their voices and stretch out the word "bye" while saying "good-bye," --shaking the ILY sign during leave taking inflects the sign to mean: "good bye, I love you" all rolled into one sign.

 Bill

 In a message dated 1/29/2006 5:25:01 P.M.
-Pacific Standard Time, a "free spirit" writes:
+Pacific Standard Time, a

 Hey Carol,

-I remember the chair of the department introducing me at a dept. meeting.
+meeting.
 He announced that I had TWO degrees.
-At which time I piped up, "Yeah, and ONE of them is even real."
+At which time I piped

+These days it is easier than ever to get a legitimate distance education degree.
 My wife is getting her Masters (MFA) in Creative Writing from an accredited school up in Oregon (Pacific University).
 She travels up there twice a year for a couple weeks each time.
 The rest of the program is done via correspondence.
 Studying from home fits her needs as a Deaf person because she doesn't have to deal with constantly trying to lip-read or having to rely on an interpreter.

 Cordially,